Prescriptions for Gluten-free junk?

 If your GP is in the business of ‘prescribing’ gluten-free foods, does that mean the NHS sees them as medication?
 If they were going to be good for you – nutritionally speaking – I would not be debating this.
-But processed carbohydrates, laden with added sugar, albeit using refined ‘alternatives’ to wheat, are no better for you than their gluten-filled relatives.
-I’m afraid they still exist in the category of junk-food, and surely, if GPs are prescribing them, does that not appear to endorse them as ‘healthy’?
+But processed carbohydrate foods, laden with added sugar and unpronounceable additives (read those labels!), may be using ‘alternatives’ to wheat, but they are no better for you than their gluten-filled relatives.
+I’m afraid they still exist in the category of junk-food, and yet, if GPs are prescribing them, does that not appear to endorse them as ‘healthy’?

 Hannah Furness of The Telegraph quite rightly brings the issue to our attention, as 211,200 prescriptions in one year for Gluten-free cakes and biscuits, at a cost of £27 million is hardly a good use of public money, see: http://bit.ly/1PFD3e3